General Syllabus

 Communication

 I ask that you provide me with the respect that I should spend my time engaging with students in meaningful ways, not pointing you to material you can find on your own.
 Be sure to check the syllabus, course website, course content, and classmates before emailing me.
 This is important training for life after college – when you have a question, the first thing you do should not be to email your boss.
 I do not want to discourage you from engaging with me.
 I love teaching because I love interacting with students.
-However, I do not want to engage with you in ways that nurture your inability to critically think and prevents me from engaging with other students.
+However, I do not want to engage with you in ways that nurture your inability to critically think and prevents me from meaningfully engaging with other students.

-I am committed to checking and responding to email from students within 48 hours Monday-Friday.
-If 48 hours have passed (M-F) and I have not responded, please forward your email again.
+I am committed to checking and responding to email from students within 24 hours Monday-Friday.
+If 24 hours have passed (M-F) and I have not responded, please forward your email again.
 It likely got buried in my inbox and I will welcome the reminder.
-If you email me regarding an assignment less than 48 hours before the due date, you cannot reasonably expect a response before the assignment is due.
+If you email me regarding an assignment less than 24 hours before the due date, you cannot reasonably expect a response before the assignment is due.

 Posting of grades

-Once a grade has been posted for five business days, it will not be changed unless there is documented evidence that the student attempted to address the grade with the relevant teaching staff beginning within this five-day timeframe.
+Once a grade has been posted for five days, it will not be changed unless there is documented evidence that the student attempted to address the grade with the relevant teaching staff beginning within this five-day timeframe.

 Academic Integrity